Plant taxonomy classifies black-eyed Susans as Rudbeckia hirta.

 These distinctions are sometimes lost on the casual observer since the plants re-seed readily: if you see the seedlings sprouting up in the same place year after year, you could easily gain the impression that you have a perennial (even if you do not, in fact, have a perennial type).

 Black-eyed Susans are valued as long-blooming perennials, putting out numerous flowers non-stop for most of the summer and into early autumn.
 The cheerful flowers consist of golden petals that radiate from a dark cone (thus the common name, even though the color is more of a dark brown).
 Small hairs cover the stems and leaves, accounting for the specific epithet, hirta (Latin for "hairy"; think "hirsute").
-When in bloom, black-eyed Susans stand 2 to 3 feet tall, with a spread of up to 2 feet.
+When in bloom, black-eyed Susans stand two to three feet tall, with a spread of up to two feet.

 It is difficult to say if the best feature of these plants is the abundance of their flowers or the fact that they bloom for such a long time.
-But I do find the latter quality especially appealing: plant black-eyed Susans in a corner of your garden, and for half of the growing season, you're sure to have color there.
+But, the latter quality is especially appealing: plant black-eyed Susans in a corner of your garden, and for half of the growing season, you're sure to have color there.
 Moreover, native-plant aficionados in North America will be drawn by its indigenous status to consider it as a candidate for native plant perennial sun gardens.

 Planting Zones, Sun and Soil Requirements

-Plant in full sun (or partial sun in the South) and in a soil of average fertility.
+Plant in full sun (or partial sun in the South) and in soil of average fertility.
 Plants will spread more in a friable soil than in clay (which may or may not be desirable).
 These cheerful plants are drought-tolerant perennials once established but perform better if watered during dry spells.
-I grow my own in a nook of my garden that I hardly ever water.
-I get blooms every year and sufficient color to satisfy me in this area, although the display would be enhanced if I bothered to irrigate during hot, dry spells in the summer.

 Uses in Landscaping, Care for Black-Eyed Susans